gorazd007/Weather-App-Python/README.md

 # instalation

-I used Python3, Flask, Bootstrap, Sqlite3 and .env file for an API_KEY.
+I used Python3, Flask, Bootstrap, Sqlite3, is included in Python3, and .env file for an API_KEY.